 - On a scale of 1 (no confidence) to 10 (completely confident), how confident are you that Jesus will return to bring believers to heaven?
 Why?

-- Where do you see God’s unfinished work, and most need to apply Jesus’ words: Do not let your heart be troubled?
+- Where do you see God’s unfinished work, and where do you most need to apply Jesus’ words, “Let not let your hearts be troubled”?